77Vincent/sequelize-easy-query/README.md

   }),
 })
 ```
-Now you can make query using querystring individually or in combination with safety:
+Now we can make query using querystring individually or in combination with safety:
 ```bash
 example.com/api/users?gender=0&active=1&search=programmer&search=confident&cost=DESC
 ```